kanetempleton/yugioh-sim/README.md

 1. **Install MySQL**: If you don't have MySQL installed, download and install it from the official website or a package manager.
 On mac, I recommend the homebrew command `brew install mysql`

-2. **Create the Admin and Database**: Log in to the MySQL command-line interface using a user with administrative privileges:
+2. **Create the Admin and Database**: Log in to the MySQL command-line interface using a user with administrative privileges (NOTE: it is highly recommended you change these credentials):

    ```bash
    mysql -u root -p